-In addition to the top festivals listed, hundreds of other events take place throughout the state.
+In addition to the festivals listed, hundreds of other events take place throughout the state.

 Saint Paul Winter Carnival

-Long known as the nation's oldest winter festival, since 1886 the Carnival provides indoor and outdoor fun, while reliving the ancient legend of springtime's triumph over winter.
-The celebration includes 75 events including parades, ice and snow carving competitions, ice skating, golf on ice and singing contests.
+Long known as the nation's oldest winter festival, since 1886 the Carnival has provided indoor and outdoor fun while reliving the ancient legend of springtime's triumph over winter.
+The celebration features 75 events including parades, ice and snow carving competitions, ice skating, golf on ice and singing contests.

 Grand Celebration Pow Wow, Hinckley

-This American Indian event is the largest Pow Wow in the Midwest with over 1,200 dancers, drummers and singers from nearly every tribe in the USA and Canada participating.
-In addition to the dancing, visitors learn about American Indian traditions, eat Indian food and can purchase Indian crafts.
+This American Indian event is the largest powwow in the Midwest with more than 1,200 dancers, drummers and singers from nearly every tribe in the USA and Canada participating.
+In addition to watching the dances, visitors learn about American Indian traditions, eat traditional food and purchase handmade crafts.

-Authentic Scandinavian event featuring dancing, entertainment, booths and food celebrating the heritage of Denmark, Finland, Iceland, Norway and Sweden.
+This authentic Scandinavian event features dancing, entertainment, booths and food celebrating the heritage of Denmark, Finland, Iceland, Norway and Sweden.
 The festival takes place at the Heritage Hjemkomst Center, home of the Viking ship that sailed from Minnesota to Norway in 1982.

 Bayfront Blues Festival, Duluth

-The Great Minnesota Get-together features world-class entertainment, agricultural exhibits, horse shows, a rodeo, arts and craft displays, amusement park rides, a daily parade and food of every variety, most often served on a stick!
+The Great Minnesota Get-Together features world-class entertainment, agricultural exhibits, horse shows, a rodeo, arts and craft displays, amusement park rides, a daily parade and food of every variety, often served on a stick!
 The event attracts almost 2 million visitors each year.

 Big Island Rendezvous & Festival, Albert Lea

-A celebration of history during the fur trade period of America (1650-1840) and early Frontier America features music performances by groups from throughout the US and Canada, over 300 tents and campfires with more than 1,000 living history re-enactors carrying on daily life as it would have been over 200 years ago.
-Demonstrations of colonial crafts, Native American skills and pioneer life are showcased throughout the festival so you can try your hand at rigid heddle weaving, spinning and spoon carving or watch a gunsmith create a work of art.
+This celebration of history during the fur trade period of America (1650-1840) and early frontier America features music performances by groups from throughout the U.S. and Canada, hundreds of tents and campfires with more than 1,000 living history re-enactors carrying on daily life as it would have been more than 200 years ago.
+Demonstrations of colonial crafts, Native American skills and pioneer life are showcased throughout the festival so you can try your hand at rigid heddle weaving, spinning and spoon carving, or watch a gunsmith create a work of art.

 Minnesota offers More to Explore, with stunning scenery and world-class tours, dining, entertainment and shopping.
 Hundreds of historic sites and museums relay the stories of determined pioneers from Germany, Scandinavia and central Europe.
 The towns they founded are now noted for their historic architecture, antique shops, inns and ethnic festivals.
 In the countryside there are bike trails, canoe rivers, and fishing lakes and streams.
 And in a state with tax-free shopping on clothing and shoes, Mall of America is a shopper's dream come true!